The Master of Science in Finance Class of 2024 application is now open!

-- Letters of recommendation
+- Letters of Recommendation

-All sections within the online application must be filled to entirety.
-Additionally, if the admissions committee requires further information about a candidate, an interview may be required.
+If the admissions committee requires further information about a candidate, an interview may be required.

 While the McCombs MS Programs do not require work experience, we have found that a combination of high-quality experiential learning and work experiences has led to the best student outcomes.
 Each student will bring a unique collection of experiences and we will evaluate each case independently as part of our holistic review process.